yiisoft-contrib/ircbot/README.md

 is first extended by the file botrc.json, if it exists, and then by command line options. botrc.json should contain a single JSON object of option-value pairs.

-The JavaScript is ES6 (Harmony) and I use strict mode in the .js files.
-The `node-irc` dependency uses octal literals in a couple of places which are not allowed in strict ES6.
-My [PR](https://github.com/martynsmith/node-irc/pull/368) to correct these awaits attention so for now the package.json specifies my fork.

 ### Using the bot